 What if the other plane was completely horizontal?

-Again, in the absence of friction, the ball will keep rolling with a constant speed.
+Again, in the absence of external forces such as friction or gravity, the ball will keep rolling with a constant speed.

 Take the Newton's first law quiz to see how well you understand the

 first law of Newton.
 After completing this quiz with 100% accuracy, you